 Among the earliest programs of International House was the "Friendship Connection,” a program to help internationals make new friends and develop English language skills in an informal setting.
 This was but one of many programs geared toward helping internationals better understand and adapt to US culture.

 International House also focused on raising interest and awareness among the local population about international issues and culture.
 Americans were invited to weekly "Foreign Language Lunches," to break bread and practice various foreign languages such as Spanish, French, and Italian.
 These have continued in the form of International House’s free conversation hours in 10 different languages.

 International House has a long history of providing English learning opportunities to Charlotte’s foreign-born residents.
 One of the oldest programs has been the English Tutoring Program (ETP), in which a volunteer tutor is matched with an adult student.
 The pair meets weekly in-house at specific days and times.
 International House also began offering ESL classes, Citizenship Classes, and a basic life skills series known as “Charlotte University”.
 In 2010, International House began a summer English program for children from non-English speaking families.
 The program has grown from 35 students the first year to over 180 students in 2013 due to a successful partnership with funders and Charlotte Mecklenburg Schools.

-In addition to introducing Charlotte to the world, International House has introduced overseas visitors to local businesses and community organizations.
+In addition to introducing Charlotte to newly-arrived residents from other parts of the world, International House has also introduced hundreds of overseas visitors to local businesses and community organizations here in Mecklenburg County.
 In 1986, the organization became home to the International Visitors Leadership Program (IVLP), a member of the National Council for International Visitors, a network of more than 91 programming organizations across the U.S. under the auspices of the United States Department of State.
 IVLP hosts business, governmental and academic future leaders from around the world and arranges meetings and interviews with local professionals tailored to their areas of study.